 Tag Attributes Description extended Optional.
 An integer value.
 Defines the number of pointer buttons (right click, left click, etc.) which support the MicroUI extended features (elapsed time, click and double-click). listener Optional.
 Default listener's logical name.
 Only a display is a valid listener.
-If no listener is specified, then the listener is the default display. touch The default event generator Touch.
-Couch name The logical name. display Logical name of the Display with which the touch is associated. listener Optional.
+If no listener is specified, then the listener is the default display. + a u a la The default event generator Touch. touch name The logical name. display Logical name of the Display with which the touch is associated. listener Optional.
 Default listener's logical name.
 Only a display is a valid listener.
 If no listener is specified, then the listener is the default display. states An event generator that manages a group of state machines.
 States The state of a machine is changed by sending an event using LLUI_INPUT_sendStateEvent. name The logical name. numbers The logical name of the array which defines the number of state machines for this States generator, and their range of state values.
 The IDs of the state machines start at 0.
 The number of state machines managed by the States generator is equal to the size of the numbers array, and the value of each entry in the array is the number of different values supported for that state machine.
 State machine values for state machine i can be in the range 0 to numbers[i] -1. values Optional.
 The logical name of the array which defines the initial state values of the state machines for this States generator.
-The values array must be of the state machines for this States generator.
 The values array must be the same size as the numbers array.
-If initial state values are specified using a values array, then the LLUI_INPUT_IMPL_getInitialStateValue function is not called; otherwise that function is used to establish the initial values 1 listener Optional.
+If initial state values are specified using a values array, then the LLUI_INPUT_IMPL_getInitialStateValue function 7.1 is not called; otherwise that function is used to establish the initial values 1 listener Optional.
 Default listener's logical name.
 Only a display is a valid listener.
-If no listener is specified, then the listener is the default display. array An array of values. - 3 name The logical name. elem A value.
-CICIII value An integer value.
+If no listener is specified, then the listener is the default display. array An array of values. - name The logical name. elem A value. ··· value An integer value.